 The Japanese ordered the POWs to form detachments of 100 men.
 They were marched to the train station and put into small wooden boxcars that were used to haul sugarcane.
 The cars could hold forty men or eight horses and were known as "Forty or Eights."
 The Japanese packed 100 men into each car.
 Those who died remained standing until the living left the cars at Capas.
 From there, they walked the last miles to Camp O'Donnell.

 It is known that Wayne was held at Cabanatuan as a POW and assigned to Barracks 4, Group 3.
 On August 8, 1942, he was admitted into the camp hospital suffering from diarrhea.
 It is not known when he was discharged since no date is given on the records kept by the medical staff.
-It is not known if he left the camp on any work details.

 In late September 1944, Wayne's name appeared a roster of POWs being sent to Japan.
 Trucks took the POWs to the Port Area of Manila.
 After arriving at the port, the Japanese decided to swap POW detachments so the Hokusen Maru could sail.
 Since Wayne's detachment had completely arrived at the port, the Japanese put the his detachment on the ship.
 The ship they had been scheduled to sail on, the Arisan Maru, was sunk by an American submarine resulting in the deaths of 1794 POWs.